tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/02_Rpackage.md

-Since we have limited storage under home directory.
-We suggest to change the libpath to folder under lab storage or research projects.
+You can change the libpath to folder under lab storage or research projects.

 ```
 .libPaths("your_path_to_install_packages")
 ```

-Try not to use libpath, just install to your default $HOME directory
+Try not to use libpath, just install to your default $HOME directory.

 ### R modules